Agnessofia/coda22/05_rtweet_E1.md

 all.trends <- trends_available()
 ```

 If we have a close look, `my.trends <- trends_available()` delivers a table with numbers, cities and countries.
 Please, mind you that some locations might not be listed.
-In this case, I would choose your countries location.
 I am from São Paulo - Brazil, so I will try to get the trends available there.
 If we look at the table, São Paulo's ID is `455827`.
 So we will get the trends by using this ID.

 ``` r
 SP.trends <- get_trends(woeid = 455827)
 ```

 Again we have a table.
-But please, mind you it is a snapshot of Twitter at the moment data were collected, it tends to change, sometimes, by the minute.
+It is a snapshot of Twitter at the moment data were collected, it tends to change, sometimes, by the minute.

 ## Getting some tweets